 When I was only 2 kms before the main gate, I discovered that the birds were flying frequently in the sky over the Kulik.
 It really made me recall the Terodactyles of Jurassic Park.
 I just felt awestruck by witnessing that the giant birds were moving like air-planes as if I were crossing any aviation base-camp during an air strike.
 It was a lovely view from the bus.
 The bus helped me reach Siliguri More and I hired a manual rickshaw to reach the main gate.
 The watch-tower is very close to the gate.
 I scaled the tower through the stairs and it was a whole new world.
 There was Kulik river flowing beneath.
 Plenty of large trees and plenty of large birds were sitting at the top of the trees.
 They have taken the possessions of the tree-tops.
 Sometimes they were flying to collect straw, leaves and small tree-branches for their homes and coming back to the tree-tops.
 Entire area was celebrating their chaotic symphony.

 Actually Open Bill Storks come here for breeding.
 They lay eggs, they hatch and they fly back to their origins.
 They have listed some places that are suitable for parenting and one of them is Kulik.
 The main difference between an adult Stork and a baby Stork is the bill.
 Babies don’t have the opened bill to break the snail-covers.
 Sometimes male Storks follow a polygamous model and join more than one female Stork in order to breed.
-Female Storks lay eggs in the tree-top homes and after around20-25 days the babies come out of the shells.
-Adult Storks have a height around 65-70 centimetres.
-Kulik offers a genuinely beautiful habitat for Shamuk Khol and a wonderful display arena for the travellers and bird-watchers.
+Female Storks lay eggs in the tree-top homes and after around 20-25 days the babies come out of the shells.
+Adult Storks have a height around 65-70 centimeters.
+Kulik offers a genuinely beautiful habitat for Shamuk Khol and a wonderful display arena for the travelers and bird-watchers.
 Many enthusiasts are coming with large tele-photo lenses to capture these giant birds in frame.
 Would you like to go someday?